satellite-image-deep-learning/techniques/README.md

 * Several useful articles on [awesome-tiny-object-detection](https://github.com/kuanhungchen/awesome-tiny-object-detection)
 * [Challenges with SpaceNet 4 off-nadir satellite imagery: Look angle and target azimuth angle](https://medium.com/the-downlinq/challenges-with-spacenet-4-off-nadir-satellite-imagery-look-angle-and-target-azimuth-angle-2402bc4c3cf6) -> building prediction in images taken at nearly identical look angles — for example, 29 and 30 degrees — produced radically different performance scores.
 * [YOLTv4](https://github.com/avanetten/yoltv4) -> YOLTv4 is designed to detect objects in aerial or satellite imagery in arbitrarily large images that far exceed the ~600×600 pixel size typically ingested by deep learning object detection frameworks.
+* [Benchmarks for Object Detection in Aerial Images](https://github.com/dingjiansw101/AerialDetection) -> codebase created to build benchmarks for object detection in aerial images

 #### Object detection - buildings
 * [Machine Learning For Rooftop Detection and Solar Panel Installment](https://omdena.com/blog/machine-learning-rooftops/) discusses tiling large images and generating annotations from OSM data.
 Features of the roofs were calculated using a combination of contour detection and classification